-1) First, figure out what data you need from the prospect.
+- First, figure out what data you need from the prospect.
 This should include at least the following:

 - First and last name

-- Best phone number to reach them
+- Business or home phone number

-- Email address

-- How they found out about you

-- Any other pertinent data needed by you to help make the sale (industry, product they are most interested in, etc)

-2) Create a New Caller Sheet.
-This is a sheet of paper or form (or fill-in screen in your database) telling the receptionist or sales rep what data is important to gather and in what sequence.

-3) Have the receptionist or sales rep fill in all the data from any new prospect calling (or walking) in.
-A new sheet should be filled out for each new prospect.

-4) At the end of each week, make sure all of the information you've gathered is entered into your Customer Relationship Management software, or at least an Excel spreadsheet.
+- Mobile phone number - Email address - Their website address (if they're a business) - How they found out about you - Any other pertinent data needed by you to help make the sale (industry, product they are most interested in, etc.) - Create a New Caller Sheet.
+This is a sheet of paper or form (or fill-in screen in your database) telling the receptionist or sales rep what data is important to gather and in what sequence. - Have the receptionist or sales rep fill in all the data from any new prospect calling (or walking) in.
+A new sheet should be filled out for each new prospect. - 4.
+At the end of each week, make sure all of the information you've gathered is entered into your Customer Relationship Management software, or at least an Excel spreadsheet.
 We prefer to have a data entry professional do this rather than having our sales reps do it.
 The reason for that is when you get into high volumes of leads, you want a great typist entering them so that there are no errors/typos.
 We lived through this and learned the hard way.

-In addition to growing your house prospect list, this information can be used to calculate all kinds of things that are useful to know.
+In addition to growing your prospect list, this information can be used to calculate all kinds of things that are useful to know.
 Take a look and see if there are additional questions you should be asking your leads.
+Depending on how leads contact you will dictate whether you can use a New Caller Sheet.
+You may be able to use a tool to transfer new leads directly into your CRM from the web form they filled out.